 - Last minute addition: TRISEP sponsorship request: $1,500

 The organizers of TRISEP request CINP support for their summer school at Laurentian University and SNOLAB.
 Garth shares input from working group chairs with the board: Iris Dillmann did not see a lot of overlap with the topics in her working group.
 Juliette Mammei is in support.
-Gerald Gwinner considers the event more high-energy centric but is in support of giving support.
+Gerald Gwinner considers the event more high-energy centric but is supportive of the requested amount.
 Garth explains that only the working group chairs who have overlap with the school were asked for input.
 The discussion evolves around the use of this award and how it would be tied to the condition of being only accessible to students supervised by a CINP member.
 The discussion continues on the level of support that is reasonable, how requests are shared between CINP and IPP, and how to avoid “double dipping”.
 Liliana: does it matter that the funds will be used to host speakers?
 Garth: we can specify how the money is being used.
 The board agrees that speaker travel should not be supported but that student travel should be supported.
 Gwen asks if we have a defined scope to support student schools.
-Garth: yes, we have the scope to support schools and this request falls under this scope (tied to Phys Rev C).
+Garth: yes, the CINP scope is defined in the bylaws as the Subject Index of Phys.Rev.C.
+We have the scope to support schools and this request falls under this scope.
 Gwen motions to support TSI at $1,500 in student support.
 Ritu seconds.

 e) Undergraduate Research Scholarships URS (FY24 expense)

 Last year we increased the amount of URS scholarships to 6x$5.5k=$33k, and $3.9k in travel supplements.
 In 2023, 10 applications were received, 60% success rate, which is close to the norm.
 Garth proposed to do the same number of scholarships for this year with an application deadline of Monday, Feb 26.
 The discussion evolves on the number of applications and the amount, the timing of the deadline, and the application process.
-Russ mentions that most universities are due very soon.
+Russ mentions that most university USRA application deadlines have palready assed.
 Garth already received questions about when the call will come out.
-Thomas motions that CINP supports up to 7 awards with a 60% success rate.
+Thomas motions that CINP supports up to 7 awards with a 60% success rate (6 awards for 10 applications, 7 awards for up to 12 applications).
 If there are more applications, then Garth has to come back to the board.
 Ritu seconds.

 Board members will most likely be in conflict with the selection committee.
-If no board member is available, Garth will lean on the chairs of the working groups.
+If no board member is available, Garth will lean on the chairs of the working groups, and other general CINP membership.

 f) Graduate Fellowship GF (FY24 expense)

 Last year the board increased the fellowship amount to $12.5k, to be supplemented by the supervisor and/or university to a value of not less than $32.5k.
 If we would receive 11 or more applications, we would give out 3 fellowships, if 10 or fewer applications were received, we would give out 2 fellowships.
-In 2023 9 applications were received, hence 2 fellowships were awarded.
+In 2023, 9 applications were received, hence 2 fellowships were awarded.

 Garth suggests that given our strong budgetary position, to increase fellowships to $13k each (each to be supplemented to $33k total), with the same #fellowships scheme as last year (2 or 3, depending on #applications).
 The proposed deadline is Monday, March 25, 2024.